 Allowable increases in density are based on a sliding scale that involves the percentage of affordable units being provided, and the level of affordability of those units.
-Current zoning for the subject property would allow a total of 36 units; however, by deed restricting 15% of those units (amounting to six units) for very-low income households, the project is eligible for a 50% increase in allowable density, resulting in a total allowance of 54 units.
+Current zoning for the subject property would allow a total of 31 units; however, by deed restricting 15% of those units (amounting to five units) for very-low income households, the project is eligible for a 50% increase in allowable density, resulting in a total allowance of 48 units.

 The percentage of affordable units and level of affordability also entitles the applicant to three incentives and waivers.
-The incentives for this project include a reduction in required open space (from 300 square feet per unit to 60 square feet per unit) and an increase in height (from 45 feet to 49 feet).
+The incentives for this project include a reduction in open space, parking design requirements, and design standards.
 The applicant has also requested, as an incentive to facilitate the construction of the project, the elimination of the requirement to fund ongoing operational costs of providing municipal services required for the project.